waldyjoe/waldyjoe.github.io/_pages/research.md

 ## Heuristics for Multi-Agent Path Finding with Conflict-Based Search
 <img src="/images/heuristics.png" title="heuristic graph" style="float:left;width:250pt;padding-right:10px;" />
-Conflict-Based Search (CBS) and its enhancements are among the strongest algorithms for Multi-Agent Path Finding.
+Conflict-Based Search (CBS) and its enhancements are among the strongest algorithms for MAPF.
 However, existing variants of CBS do not use any heuristics that estimate future work.
 Introducing admissibles heuristics to guide the high-level search of CBS can significantly reduce the size of the CBS search tree and its runtime.
 Introducing more informed but potentially inadmissible heuritics to guide the high-level search of bounded-suboptimal CBS with Explicit Estimation Search can further reduce the size of its search tree and its runtime.